“Kindness in words creates confidence. Kindness in thinking created profoundness. Kindness in giving created love.”

 Anna Lewis has a Ph.D. in Curriculum and Instruction and training in Nonviolent Communication.
 She has written several award-winning papers exploring new perspectives in education that attend to the realities of a diverse and complex world.
 Currently, she is living and working in Peru, exploring new perspectives and becoming fluent in Spanish.
 Her personal goal for CRT is to assist in creating and supporting opportunities that allow individuals to find more tolerant and peaceful ways to live together.
 “CRT is an organization that feeds my heart and soul.
 I not only love all the people who work at CRT but feel eternally grateful for the opportunity to serve in a way that supports peace on the planet.”

-Annelise is a Florida native, and young creative professional entering her junior year at USF Sarasota/Bradenton, pursuing a B.A. in Professional and Technical Communication.
-With over 12 years of visual merchandising experience, leading to her path of creative directing, modeling, photography, writing and editing.
+Annelise is a Florida native, and young creative professional pursuing a B.A. in Professional and Technical Communication at the University of South Florida.
+With over 12 years of visual merchandising experience, leading to her path of creative directing, photography, writing and editing.
 Annelise considers herself an all-around artist!
 When she is not studying or working in a variety of fields, you can find her soaking up the sunshine, tending her garden, and playing with her puppy Maximus.
 While her roots in Florida are strong, her travels have helped her expand her passion for content creation, as well as lit her activist flame.
 Annelise has learned she has a voice that others are not so privileged to have and wants to use that voice to raise awareness in social injustices across our nation, and world.